 - 1 tablespoon rice flour

-- 1 tablespoon Quaker oats (I subtitituted with 1 ground flax seed)
+- 1 tablespoon Quaker oats (I subtitituted with 1 teaspoon of ground flax seed)

 - a pinch of baking soda